edorachlee/kaggle_projects/README.md

 All file formats are in the .ipynb(Jupyter Notebook) format.
 You can run these files with Jupyter Notebook, PyCharm IDE, Google CoLab, etc.

 - Suspicious Transaction Detection(https://www.kaggle.com/changhilee/suspicious-transaction-detection)
-A Python fraud transaction detection machine learning model using gradient boosting and K-best features
+A fraud transaction detection machine learning model using gradient boosting and K-best features

 - Wildfire Ignition Point Prediction(https://www.kaggle.com/changhilee/wildfire-ignition-point-prediction)
-A Python wildfire prediction machine learning model using GradientBoostingRegressor and one-hot encoding
+A wildfire prediction machine learning model using GradientBoostingRegressor and one-hot encoding